What Is Vibe Coding?

 Claude Code — Terminal-based coding assistant with tool use.
 Good for scripts and CLI tools.

 GitHub Copilot — Inline suggestions and chat.
-Less "vibe" than full agents but still accelerates coding.
+Less "vibe" than full agents but still speeds up coding.

 Who It's For

-Non-developers building MVPs — People who cannot code can ship simple apps by describing them.
+Non-developers building MVPs — People who can't code can ship simple apps by describing them.
 Useful for validating ideas quickly.

 Developers moving faster — Experienced devs use vibe coding for boilerplate, refactors, and repetitive tasks.
 They still handle architecture and debugging.